07 March 2023

 Post-Money Valuation = Pre-Money Valuation + Investment Amount

-Investors all offer equity-based on pre-money valuation however the % sought is based on the post-money valuation.
+All Investors offer equity-based on pre-money valuation however the percentage sought is based on the post-money valuation.

 Conclusion: Understanding dilution and the captable is a pertinent metric of fundraising and talking to investors.
 We often see founders neglect it due to a lack of clarity of these concepts.
 A grasp on these concepts enables the founder to have better control of the shareholding.